Freiherr5/TMDrefined/README.md

 ### Note

 This is still an early prototype.
-A rework of the algorithms structure and its hyperparameter optimizatio is planned
+A rework of the algorithms structure and its hyperparameter optimization is planned